michellejae/Hiking_Report/README.md

 - create functions to change the wind bearing to directions before sending to front end?
 - create function for updating time stamp from api -figure out how to host and where lolz.
+-if you hve time work out how km/m function is workiung in angular (get lost at controller)
+- possibly change the look of home page good trail cards. what does good mean? put someting else there about trail. maybe weather icon?